 But a word of caution: supply chain management is heavily data/process-driven, and largely focused on quantifiable figures.
 The ability to use available technological tools to interpret data is becoming a must for those in managerial positions.

-If this doesn’t put you off, why not consider one of the following positions for a possible career choice?
+If you haven’t been put off by now, why not consider one of the following positions for a possible career choice?

 1. Supply Chain Analyst